-Planning a water park trip this summer?
-Being prepared for your outting can make all the difference for you and your family when you visit one of these attractions, so read on for some helpful advice and water park tips.
+Planning a waterpark trip this summer?
+Being prepared for your outting can make all the difference for you and your family when you visit one of these attractions, so read on for some helpful advice and waterpark insider tips.

 Try visiting on a weekday instead of a weekend.
 Saturdays and holiday weekends are consistently the busiest days.